MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 1. Each user must go to `r.moera.org` and enter the URL of his preferred Moera web client there.
 For example, `https://client.moera.net`.
-It is saved in cookies.
+It is saved in the cookies.
 2. When somebody wants to share a link to some post, he must use a special "Copy Link to Post" button provided by his client.
 The link will be in the form `https://r.moera.org/roxxon.corp/posts/42`.